-The increasing prevalence of mental illness amongst Scheduled Tribes (ST) has been a source of worry for community health workers in ST populations, case studies among Adivasis highlight the need for mental health equity.
-For instance, histories of marginalization have been observed to have had critically adverse effects on the mental health of Adivasis in Wayanad district in the state of Kerala.
+The Neoliberal Project : Mental Health & Marginality in India neoliberalism as paternalism The increasing prevalence of mental illness amongst Scheduled Tribes (ST) has been a source of worry for community health workers in ST populations, case studies among Adivasis highlight the need for mental health equity.
+For instance, histories of marginalization have been observed1 to have had critically adverse effects on the mental health of Adivasis in Wayanad district in the state of Kerala.
 "Poverty, low living standards and related factors."2 are risk factors for MH, and community health workers must attempt to address these health inequalities for historically disadvantaged communities.
 However, the responses of both, the health community and the government, often involve a paternalistic form of governance that functions within neoliberal frameworks of health: individualized pathologization (where social suffering is covered up by the veil of individual-level mental illness); and the prescription of free psychotropic drugs.
 These frameworks involve the "marketization" of healthcare and, with their focus on the individual, may serve to cast a veil over shortcomings in the area of human rights.3 the individual in the mental health marketplace